Optimal Transport Regularized Divergences: Application to Adversarial Robustness: OT-Regularized Divergences: DRO Identity and Properties

 \section{OT-Regularized Divergences: DRO Identity and Properties}

 In general, the DRO problem \eqref{eq:DRO_Dc} is an intractable infinite dimensional optimization problem.
 However, for appropriate choices of $D$ one can derive a finite dimensional reformulation that leads to computationally efficient implementations.
 In this section we provide a formal derivation of the key identity.
-For a rigorous proof, and statement of the required assumptions, see Appendix \ref{app:DRO_identity_proofs}.
+For the required assumptions and a rigorous proof, see Section \ref{app:DRO_identity_proofs}.

-Noting that $C$ is jointly convex and assuming that $D$ is convex in its first argument (as is the case when $D$ is an $f$-divergence) one can see from \eqref{eq:Dc_def_intro} that $D^c$ is convex in its first argument.
+Noting that $C$ is jointly convex and assuming that $D$ is convex in its first argument (as is the case when $D$ is a $f$-divergence) one can see from \eqref{eq:Dc_def_intro} that $D^c$ is convex in its first argument.
 Therefore the DRO problem is a convex optimization problem and one can compute

-The equality \eqref{eq:convex_duality} is obtained using strong duality, lines \eqref{eq:DRO_identity_Dc_def} and \eqref{eq:DRO_identity_C_def} are obtained using the definitions \eqref{eq:Dc_def_intro} and \eqref{eq:C_def_intro} of $D^c$ and $C$ along with properties of suprema and infima, \eqref{eq:DRO_identity_prob_kernel} recognizes that the suprema over $Q$ and $\pi$ can be rewritten as a supremum over probability kernels $\pi_x(dy)$, and finally \eqref{eq:DRO_identity_formal} uses the fact that the supremum over probability kernels achieves the pointwise supremum of the integrand.
-To this point, the derivation closely follows that of \cite{EsfahaniKuhn2018} for Wasserstein DRO.
+The equality \eqref{eq:convex_duality} is obtained using strong duality, lines \eqref{eq:DRO_identity_Dc_def} and \eqref{eq:DRO_identity_C_def} are obtained using the definitions \eqref{eq:Dc_def_intro} and \eqref{eq:C_def_intro} of $D^c$ and $C$ along with properties of suprema and infima, \eqref{eq:DRO_identity_prob_kernel} recognizes that the suprema over $Q$ and $\pi$ can be rewritten as a supremum over probability kernels $\pi_z(d\tilde z)$, and finally \eqref{eq:DRO_identity_formal} uses the fact that the supremum over probability kernels achieves the pointwise supremum of the integrand.
+To this point, the derivation closely follows that of \cite{EsfahaniKuhn2018} for Wasserstein DRO, as well as the adversarial robustness approach by \cite{bui_UDR_2022unified}.
 Note that effect of the OT cost is to replace the loss $\mathcal{L}_\theta$ with what we call the OT-regularized loss